Square-Pot/Plants-Data-Organizer/README.md

 - In current version reference information can be extracted from csv-file.
 It can be easy created from the list of plants in Excel which you probably have.
 - There are plans to make an possibillity to read info from cloud-stored spreadsheet, like Google Spreadsheet.

+#### CSV-file

+The main csv-file requirements  are:
+- correct column names in first line;
+- filled UID column.

+There are multiple inconveniences by editing csv-file, for example: during file opening type of UID column should be choosen as 'text', otherwise as 'number' by default the UID values with zero at the first place will loose it, wich means UID will be modified by opening, wich is unacceptable.
+Considering this csv format is using as temporary.

+#### XLSX-file

+Local XLSX-file, XMLX-file in the cloud or online spreadsheet (like Goolge Spreadsheet) support will be added as soon as possible.